Air-210484/take-off/README.md

 - [X] Add MariaDB repository
 - [ ] Setup Exim4 with Debconf
 - [ ] Setup Apticron to receive server's health reports
+- [ ] Use variables everywhere it is possible

 #### Set your own variables in playbook!